 This sort of title, specifying place and time period, is frequently used with establishing shots in documentary and narrative fiction films alike, to locate the viewer in a position of coherence and visual mastery in relation to the spectacle as it unfolds.
 Such titles usually function to orient the spectator initially, or to provide a sense of continuity when settings change.
 But the images which follow this title in LANDFALL are disorienting and discontinuous, thus thwarting our expectations.
 Hancox pans by any visually striking elements of the scene so quickly that we see only a blur.
 We never really see a coherent long shot of anything for long enough to understand its shape, or gain a sense of the spatial relations between the objects which flit across, around, up, down (sometimes upside down) and out of the frame.
 While this disorienting movement is used to reflect the dynamic, poetic imagery of "I Thought There Were Limits" and its theme of a loss of solid foundation and the certain perspective provided by Newtonian Laws, it also encourages the viewer to compare this experience with the naturalized coherence of dominant cinema's language.
 In this way, Hancox represents the language of cinema as a system of ordering (or refusing to order) images in accordance with codes of visual plenitude and logical coherence.

-Similarly, the appearance of a human shadow on the ground,
+Similarly, the appearance of a human shadow on

 and sections of a human form (glimpsed briefly as the camera